Our Favorite 100 Grocery Store Backpacking Foods

 Starbucks Via Instant Coffee

-While certainly not the only instant coffee, Starbucks Via packets are always easy to find.
+While indeed not the only instant coffee, Starbucks Via packets are always easy to find.

 BREAD & BAKERY

-The bread and bakery aisle has many carbohydrate-rich foods that can help you build a hiker-friendly meal or snack while on the trail.
+The bread and bakery aisle has many carbohydrate-rich foods to help you build a hiker-friendly meal or snack while on the trail.
 Just remember to pack these foods near the top of your backpack so they don’t get squished during your trek.

 • Bread